lavanya-erra/angular-material-auth/README.md

 ## Deploy

-This project is auto hooked to Vercel.
-A new code push will trigger the auto deployment.
+Run `ng deploy` to deploy the project.

 ## Further help